 Getting proper mental health treatment reduces the chances of binge drinking.
 But when a mental health disorder coincides with addiction, a dual diagnosis treatment plan is needed to treat both conditions.
 Treating both disorders at the same time will build resistance to reoccurring symptoms and reduce the chances of relapse.

-The alcohol rehab Boise area facilities can make a significant difference in your life or the life of a teen you care about.
+The alcohol rehab center in the Boise area can make a significant difference in your life or the life of a teen you care about.
 A teen or young adult struggling with alcohol abuse may require professional help from our team of experts.
 Examples of treatments include:

 - An intensive outpatient program that lets your loved one stay at home while scheduling therapy sessions

 - Dual diagnosis assessment and treatment for possible underlying co-occurring conditions such as depression or anxiety

 - Family therapy that helps with reconnecting, communicating, and setting healthy boundaries

 - Behavioral therapy, such as cognitive-behavioral therapy, which assists with recognizing and overcoming areas of dysfunction

 - Psychotherapy that provides the essential one-on-one interaction with an addiction therapist